CG Principle

 |

-In 2024, there were no significant changes in staff strength and there had been no labor dispute.
+In 2025, there were no significant changes in employees and there had been no labor disputes.

 Policies in Developing Human Resources